bsn-si/IPEHR-gateway/README.md

 - all data is stored in a decentralized storage;
 - data encryption;
-- self management of user’s access rights;
+- self-management of user’s access rights;
 - data integrity and authenticity is guaranteed by a smart contract.

 ## Development roadmap